-Do not take Cytovene-IV if you are taking VALCYTE.
-You could overdose and become very sick if VALCYTE is taken with Cytovene-IV.
-Talk to your healthcare provider or pharmacist if you have questions about your medicine.
+Patients should not take Cytovene-IV if they are taking Valcyte.
+Patients could overdose and become very sick if Valcyte is taken with Cytovene-IV.
+Patients should talk to their doctor or pharmacist if they have questions about their medicine.

 Patients should not receive Valcyte if they are allergic to any of its ingredients or if they have ever had a serious reaction to ganciclovir capsules or Cytovene-IV.
 Symptoms of an allergic reaction to Valcyte may include cold, sudden trouble breathing, wheezing, hives all over the body, swelling around the mouth, or feeling anxious.

 Valcyte can affect the kidneys, including serious problems such as kidney failure.
-The patient’s doctor may do regular blood tests to check kidney function while patients are taking Valcyte.
+Patients’ doctors may do regular blood tests to check kidney function while patients are taking Valcyte.
 The doctor may adjust the dose based on these tests.

 Patients must not take Valcyte tablets if they are receiving hemodialysis.
 Patients should talk to their doctor if they are receiving hemodialysis.

 Before starting Valcyte, patients should tell their doctor if they:

 Valcyte can cause seizures, sleepiness, dizziness, and confusion.
 Patients should not drive a car or operate other dangerous machinery until they know how Valcyte affects them.

 Patients must take Valcyte exactly as their doctor prescribes it.
 Adult patients should use Valcyte tablets, not Valcyte for oral solution.
 Valcyte must be taken with food.
 Do not break or crush tablets.